lqhoang01/VietForture/README.md

 # VietForture 🌐

-> A company website project, developed from scratch to provide a scalable and modern digital presence.
+> A company website project for **VietForture**, a business focusing on **credit services and dormitory leasing**.
 > **Status:** 🚧 Work in progress (actively under development)

 ---

 ## 🚀 Project Overview
-VietForture is a corporate website designed to showcase services, build trust, and support business growth.
+VietForture is a business website designed to introduce services in **credit financing and dormitory leasing**.
-The project demonstrates my ability to handle **end-to-end development**, from frontend UI to backend integration.
+The project demonstrates my ability to develop a full-featured website that supports both **business presentation** and **customer engagement**.

 ---